 Tip #7: Thiptara

-Thiptara is a unique Thai and Bangkok style seafood dining experience by the riverside.
-The Thai restaurant in the five star Palace Downtown hotel, is considered as one of Dubai’s most iconic dining destinations.
-Thiptara means “Magic at the water” and exactly this is what the restaurant offers, with spectacular views of The Dubai Fountain.
+Thiptara is a unique Thai and Bangkok-style seafood dining experience by the waterfront.
+The Thai restaurant, located in the five-star Palace Downtown hotel, is considered one of Dubai’s most iconic dining destinations.

-The award winning Far Eastern culinary experience offers for example grilled prawns, roasted duck breast and different curry options.
+Thiptara means “Magic at the water,” and that is exactly what the restaurant offers, along with spectacular views of The Dubai Fountain.
+The award-winning Far Eastern culinary experience offers dishes such as grilled prawns, roasted duck breast, and different curry options.
 Traditional rice and noodle dishes like Pad Se Eiw or Pad Thai are on the menu as well.

 - Daily: 12.30 pm – 3.30 pm, 6 pm – 11.30 pm